How to Safely Return to Running After Having a Baby

 Though many mother runners can be antsy to get back to their pre-pregnancy selves, it is important to give your body adequate time to recover, heal, and let your body rest after such a monumental activity as growing and birthing a baby.

-Whether you birthed vaginally or with a c-section, many musculoskeletal changes have happened in your body that are worth giving your attention to before you get back out pounding the pavement (source).
-Though previous wisdom – and many OBGYNs – recommend getting back to exercise after 6 weeks, it may be more nuanced and personalized than that.
+Lots has been learned even in just the past 7 years.
+It was previous believed that once a woman had stopped bleeding, she could resume running.
+But whether you birthed vaginally or with a c-section, many musculoskeletal changes have happened in your body that are worth giving your attention to before you get back out pounding the pavement (source).
+Though previous wisdom – and many OBGYNs – recommend getting back to exercise after 6 weeks, it is more nuanced and personalized than that.

 With my oldest child shortly after birth.